realiii/pygeopkg/README.md

 ```

-### A word on Spatial References
+#### About Spatial References For GeoPackages

-Spatial references in Geopackages are somewhat loosely defined.
+Spatial References in GeoPackages are somewhat loosely defined.
 You
-may provide a spatial reference of any definition and from any
+may provide a Spatial Reference of any definition and from any
-authority be that EPSG, ESRI or some other source.
+authority - be that EPSG, ESRI, or another source.
 This library follows
-this lead and has no restriction on the definitions provided however
+this lead and has no restriction on the definitions provided.
+However,
-it should be noted that if you would like your feature classes to
+it should be noted that if you would like Feature Classes to
-be readable by major software packages you should provide a
+be readable by major software packages, you should provide a
 definition which the software can read appropriately.
-Our testing
+For example, our testing
 has found that ArcMap prefers definitions corresponding to its
 own WKT format.

 A very simple Spatial Reference object is provided with this package
-for convenice.
-It requires the name, authority, spatial reference id,
+for convenience.
+It requires the name, authority, Spatial Reference ID,
-and spatial reference well known text.
+and Spatial Reference well known text.
 This object should be used when
-creating a feature class.
+creating a Feature Class.

-### Insert Records into a Feature Class
+### Step 3 - Insert Records Into A Feature Class

-Records can be inserted into a Feature Class using the insert_rows
+Records can be inserted into a Feature Class using the ``insert_rows``
 method.
 This method inserts all the rows with a single sql call to
 get the best performance.

-Geometry fields on gpkg feature classes created by this code base will
+Geometry fields on **gpkg** Feature Classes created by this code base will
-always be named "SHAPE".
+always be named ``SHAPE``.
 Geometry inserted into this field must always
-be WKB.
-To create WKB use the utility functions from the conversion
+be *WKB*.
+To create *WKB*, use the utility functions from the conversion
 subpackage.
 Currently utility functions exists to handle points, lines
-and polygons (including z and m varieties).
+and polygons (including *Z* and *M* varieties).

-This example shows the creation of a random point feature class and
+This example shows the creation of a random point Feature Class and
-builds upon the code from previous examples (the create feature class
+builds upon the code from previous examples.
+Note that the create Feature Class
-portion of the code is omitted)
+portion of the code is omitted...

 ```python
 from random import choice, randint